newser/TitanSDK/README.md

 TitanSDK provides a good way of architect software system:
 - each module runs in a fiber. fibers can be in same or different threads, i.e. module A's fiber and B's are in a thread, while module C's fiber runs in another thread.
 - modules can communicate with each other, via sending and receiving fiber events.
-- module can do io and receives fiber events at same time.
+- module can do I/O and receives fiber events at same time.

 #### versus multi-thread:
 - more concurrent: fiber consumes less resource than thread, system could have far more fibers than threads.
 - less race condition: fibers in same thread do not have race condition issue.

-#### versus asynchronous io:
+#### versus asynchronous I/O:
 - easier coding: no need to split code flow into a callback chain, coding and debugging are much easier.

 #### an example application: